praveenkumar911/praveenkumar911/README.md

 - 👋 Hi, I’m @praveenkumar911
 - 👀 I’m interested in Web,Python Projects, ML Projects
 - 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on Any work
+- 💞️ I’m looking to collaborate on any projects based on the interests mentioned above
 - 📫 How to reach me Praveenkumarpalaboyina@gmail.com

 <!---